 Backup withholding and information reporting will not apply to payments of principal and interest, if any, made to a non-United States holder by the City on a Series 2001 Bond with respect to which the holder has provided the required certification under penalties of perjury of its non-United States holder status or has otherwise established an exemption.
 Payments on the sale, exchange or other disposition of a Series 2001 Bond by a non-United States holder effected outside the United States to or through a foreign office of a broker will not be subject to backup withholding.
-However, if such broker is a United States person, a controlled foreign corporation for United States trade or business for a specified three-year period, a foreign partnership engaged in a United States trade or business or in which United States persons hold more than 50 percent of the income or capital interests, or certain United States branches of foreign banks or insurance companies, information reporting will be required unless the beneficial owner has provided certain required information or documentation to the broker to establish its non-United States status or otherwise establishes an exemption.
-Payments to or through the United States of perjury to its non-United States holder certifies under penalties of perjury to its non-United States holder status or otherwise establishes an exemption.
+However, if such broker is a United States person, a controlled foreign corporation for United States tax purposes or a foreign person 50 percent or more of whose gross income is derived from its conduct of a United States trade or business for a specified three-year period, a foreign partnership engaged in a United States trade or business or in which United States persons hold more than 50 percent of the income or capital interests, or certain United States branches of foreign banks or insurance companies, information reporting will be required unless the beneficial owner has provided certain required information or documentation to the broker to establish its non-United States status or otherwise establishes an exemption.
+Payments to or through the United States office of a broker will be subject to backup withholding and information reporting unless the holder certifies under penalties of perjury to its non-United States holder status or otherwise establishes an exemption.